Charles Solomon (politician): Political career

 Solomon was re-elected to the Assembly in November 1920, and took his seat in the 144th New York State Legislature in January 1921.
+He did not stand for re-election that November.

 Solomon continued to stand as a Socialist candidate for office on many occasions.
 During the 1920s, he ran for Lieutenant Governor of New York in 1924; for the Assembly again in 1927; and for Justice of the New York Supreme Court in 1928.
-In the 1930s, he stood for the New York State Senate (8th District) in 1930; for U.S. Senator from New York in 1932; for Mayor of New York City in 1933; for Governor of New York in 1934; and again for the New York Supreme Court in 1938.
-In December 1935, he took office as a New York City magistrate.
+In the 1930s, he stood for the New York State Senate (8th District) in 1930; for U.S. Senator from New York in 1932; for Mayor of New York City in 1933; and for Governor of New York in 1934.
+He left the Socialist Party and joined the American Labor Party in 1936, running again for the New York Supreme Court in 1938 and for Kings County District Attorney in 1939.
+He later co-founded the Liberal Party of New York.

+On December 14, 1935, New York City Mayor Fiorello La Guardia, Solomon's opponent two years prior, appointed him a city magistrate.
+He was sworn in two days later and held the position for the next 24 years, being reappointed by subsequent mayors Vincent R. Impellitteri and Robert F. Wagner Jr. before retiring at the end of 1959.

+Solomon died on December 8, 1963, at the Maimonides Hospital in Brooklyn, New York.

 Activity in Socialist Party politics

 Solomon was a social democrat, believing in gradualist ameliorative reform and the use of the ballot box rather than relying upon violent seizure of power.
 In the 1932-36 party controversy, Solomon stood with the "Old Guard" faction headed by Morris Hillquit, James Oneal, and Louis Waldman.